stevebillings/bazel-dependency-enhancement/bazel-next-gen-dependency-discovery-PRD.md

 **FR: External package dependency details.** The mechanism should provide list of external dependencies, along with origin details (a set of attributes and their values) for each dependency.
 The origin details must unambiguously identify the external packages.
 The set of attributes returned for each dependency will vary, depending on the repository rule type.
 For example (just two examples of the many different cases):

-- For a Java project with a Maven dependency specified via a maven\_install or jvm\_maven\_import\_external rule, the data returned must (a) indicate that the dependency is a Maven dependency, and (b) provide the group:artifact:version (either as separate values, or combined in a string from which group, artifact, and version can be reliably parsed).
+- For a Java project with a Maven dependency specified via a maven\_install rule or jvm\_maven\_import\_external macro, the data returned must (a) indicate that the dependency is a Maven dependency, and (b) provide the group:artifact:version (either as separate values, or combined in a string from which group, artifact, and version can be reliably parsed).
 - For a Golang project with a dependency specified using a git\_repository rule, the data returned must (a) indicate that the dependency is a git repository dependency, and (b) provide the remote (URL), repository name, and commit ID.

 **FR: Output.** An output file containing the list of dependencies similar to .lock files from other package managers would be ideal.
 This could be useful to users while making the dependencies easily discoverable by tools.